praqma-test/docker-linkchecker/README.md

 # Examples
 #### Build

-change your terminal’s present directory to the source directory you want to build your jekyll project in, and run the following command:
+change your terminal’s present working directory to the source directory you want to build your jekyll project in, and run the following command:
 ```
 linux / Mac:
 $ docker run -v $(pwd):/data alipraqma/validator build